Gabriel-Benavidez/GChat/doc/WHY_NPCHAT.md

-# Why BookChat?
+# Why NPChat?

-Hey friends! 👋 Let me tell you why BookChat is the coolest way to stay in touch with me.
+Hey friends! 👋 Let me tell you why NPChat is the coolest way to stay in touch with me.

 ## 🔒 Simple & Transparent
-BookChat is built with simplicity in mind.
+NPChat is built with simplicity in mind.
 It's a straightforward messaging system where you can send messages and see the entire conversation history.
 Everything is open and transparent - no mysterious algorithms or hidden features.

 ## 📚 Basic Features That Just Work
 - Send and receive messages instantly